coolerguy71/FreeBSD-QuickSetup/README.md

 ## VIRTUALIZATION:

-# VIRTUALBOX: (Note, currently, in 8 June 2024, FreeBSD 14.1 requires compiling Virtualbox to get it working.
-It takes longer (Maybe around 30 minutes to 1 hour), but it still works!)
+# VIRTUALBOX: (Note, currently, in 8 June 2024, FreeBSD 14.1 requires compiling the Virtualbox kernel module. to get it working.
+It takes longer (only takes a couple minutes), but it still works!)

 ```
-cd /usr/ports/emulators/virtualbox-ose && make install clean && kldload vboxdrv
+cd /usr/ports/emulators/virtualbox-ose-kmod/ make install clean && pkg install virtualbox-ose && kldload vboxdrv
 ```

 ```